Fives ways to make the Christmas holidays count

-Christmas should be feeling a bit more normal this year so long as we don’t get last minute lockdown restrictions imposed, so it’s time for your teen to kick back and enjoy the holidays.
-That said, whether they’re in GCSE or sixth form years, they should keep an eye on doing things that not only get them into the Christmas spirit, but also to give them something standout to talk about in interviews and applications for jobs or further study.
-Read on to find out our top five suggestions.
+It's always great for teens to kick back and enjoy the school holidays - with more time for doing things they enjoy and getting some extra rest.
+That said, whether they’re in GCSE or sixth form years, they should keep an eye on doing things this December that not only gets them into the Christmas spirit, but also gives them something standout to talk about in interviews and applications for jobs or further study later on.
+Read on for five easy suggestions.

 1. Create a 'holiday vibe'